jucasoliveira/jucasoliveira/README.md

 -->

-- 👨‍💻 I’m a Software Engineer currently working @ Colgate
+- 👨‍💻 I’m a Software Engineer
 - 👽 I’m a Minimalist
 - 📚 Author of “How to Stop Bitcoin” & "Tech Citizen"
 - ✊ Natural Rights activist